Blog 87: Delving deeper into product revenue metrics

 ARR = [total amount of all yearly recurring revenue + total amount of all recurring expansion revenue] - churned user revenue

 Note: Churned user revenue is revenue lost due to customer churn.
-Pleasant product experience, strong customer engagement, and retention strategies will help stem customer churn.
+Positive experiences, strong customer engagement, and retention strategies will help stem customer churn.

 1. Subscription-based recurring revenue is from customers who pay a regular fee to access a product.
 Customers pay this fee at set intervals e.g., monthly, quarterly, or annually.
 Product companies offer subscriptions on a tiered basis.
 Each tier is differentiated by the level of functionality, target audience, and scope of features offered.
-Customers can use a tier that is relevant to them.
 Netflix, Amazon Prime, Apple Music etc. are some examples of monthly subscription-based recurring revenue models.

 2. Usage-based recurring revenue is from customers who pay based on their usage of a product over a specific period.
-By looking at historical usage data, companies can predict how much each customer will likely use each month.
+By looking at historical usage data, companies can predict a customer's monthly usage.
 Cloud computing services provided by companies like Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform use this recurring revenue model.

 3. Seat-based recurring revenue is from customers who pay based on the number of user licenses, logins, or “seats” the customer needs.
 A SaaS company generally uses this seat-sharing model.
 For example, Salesforce, a customer relationship management (CRM) software, offers various pricing based on the number of user licenses purchased.
-Hence, the pricing plan can accommodate different business sizes and needs, charging a certain monthly fee per user.
+Hence, the pricing plan can accommodate different business sizes and needs.

 Note: Refer to blog 88 for more on different pricing models.

-It becomes important to consistently find ways to increase the recurring revenue stream.
+Increasing recurring revenue is vital.
 Upselling, cross-selling, and other user retention strategies help with increasing recurring revenue (refer blog 76: Grow revenue stream, upsell and cross-sell).

 Jump to blog 100 to refer to the overall product management mind map.